ONLYOFFICE-QA/telegram-github-changes-bot/README.md

 # telegram-github-changes

-Git bot for sending messages about github changes
+Telegram bot for sending messages about github changes

 ## Config